MathandCSNerd/ProgrammingChallengeLib/GraphLib/README.md

     These are unlikely to ever be useful to me in the context in which I use this library.
 If I ever decide to implement these, I'm probably just showing off.
+  Switch Dijkstra's priority queue data type to a set to save memory
+    during circumstances like motion planning.
 </pre>